keshavln/CobotLLMControl/README.md

 The python scripts for pick-and-place logic are located in the ```moveit_pytest``` package.

+## Demo

-A demo video can be viewed below.
-The prompt used was "pick up the red cube to your right".
+The prompt used below was "pick up the red cube to your right".